phagmaier/Tokenizer/README.md

 ## ⚡ Benchmarks

-- 📘 *Infinite Jest* (3.2MB) — ~11 sec with 8 threads (default settings)
+- 📘 *Infinite Jest* (3.2MB): ~9 sec with 8 threads (default settings)
-- 📦 167MB corpus — ~15 sec with 15 threads, 50kB chunks
+- 📦 167MB corpus: ~11 sec with 15 threads

-💡 Increase chunk size for better accuracy.
-Decrease it for more speed.

 ---

+## 📝 NOTE

+💡 The larger the bytes per thread the larger the chunk to be tokenized will be leading to more "accurate" results.

+---

 ## 🧠 Limitations

-1. ❌ Only supports ASCII
+- ❌ Only supports ASCII input
-2. ✂️ Chunk splitting may occur mid-word (needs smarter segmentation)

 ---

-## ✅ TODO

-- [ ] Prevent chunk splits mid-word
-- [ ] Test vocab-based tokenization
-- [ ] (Nice-to-have) Add NN/Transformer training integration
-- [ ] Find a nice way to exit early and or try other chunk sections if chunk cannot generate more vocab

----

 ## 🤝 Contributing

-No formal contributing guide yet — but PRs are welcome!
+No formal guidelines — feel free to fork or PR improvements!

 ---